 I always feel this party is bitter-sweet because though we all had a wonderful time it signals time to part ways for another year or perhaps even longer.
 OK, so I am a sad, sorry, sappy, SAP but that's me.
 I admit it.

-I'm really very proud of Kenneth, Adan, Carlo, Celine, Alicia, Jade, Judy,Vasantha, Preema, and Mr Rama for pulling off another amazing AFCC.
+I'm really very proud of the team including" Adan, Carlo, Celine, Alicia, Jade, Judy,Vasantha, Preema, and Mr Rama for pulling off another amazing AFCC.
 And congratualations to the Board of Advisors led by Ms Claire Chiang.
 Long may AFCC continue.
 Anyway I'll stop rambling and let you have a look at some of the photos from the night.